+Figure 1: Fishery management areas and the Ross Sea region marine protected area (MPA) (red) in Subareas 88.1 and 88.2.

-Figure 1: Research blocks in Subarea 88.2 in 2016.
-Research blocks 882_1 to 882_4 in SSRUs D-G are as set out in Conservation Measure (CM) 41-10, Annex 41-10/A, the research blocks in SSRUs 882A-B are described in CM 41-10, Annex 41-10/B.
+3. The limits on the exploratory fishery for D. mawsoni. in Subarea 88.2 are described in Conservation Measure (CM) 41-10, the catch limits for by-catch species are defined in CMs 33-03 and 41-10.

-- 3. The limits on the exploratory fishery for D. mawsoni. in Subarea 88.2 (SSRUs 882C-H) are described in Conservation Measure (CM) 41-10, the catch limits for by-catch species are defined in CMs 33-03 and 41-10. - 4.
-In 2011, the Commission revised the boundaries of the SSRUs in Subarea 88.2 such that 76% of the yield was assigned to the region between 70°50'S and 65°00'S (redefined as SSRU 882H) and the remaining 24% of the yield was assigned to the region south of 70°50'S (SSRUs 882C-G) as outlined in SC-CAMLR-XXX, Annex 7, paragraph 6.127.
-SSRU 882I remained the same and has been closed to fishing. - 5.
-In 2013 the Scientific Committee recognised that an increase in the rate of between-season tag recaptures from SSRU 882H, combined with a high incidence of within-season recaptures, suggested localised depletion in that SSRU.
+4. In 2013 the Scientific Committee recognised that an increase in the rate of betweenseason tag recaptures from SSRU 882H, combined with a high incidence of within-season recaptures, suggested localised depletion in that SSRU.
 Furthermore, fishing in SSRUs 882C-G had been sporadic, was variable in location and only two tagged fish had been recaptured.
-Because the abundance index for the stock assessment was not incorporating tag recaptures from the southern area, the Scientific Committee requested the Working Group on Statistics, Assessments and Modelling (WG-SAM) consider how an assessment of stock abundance could be developed for SSRUs 882C-G. The Scientific Committee was unable to provide consensus on advice for the catch limits in this subarea. - 6.
-In 2014, the catch limit for SSRUs 882C-H was set at 390 tonnes and was split into 266 tonnes in SSRU 882H and 124 tonnes in SSRUs 882C-G (CCAMLR-XXXII, paragraphs 5.38 to 5.44). - 7.
-In 2014, the Scientific Committee recalled the requests for proposals on how an assessment of stock abundance could be developed for the southern area and agreed to a two-year research plan in SSRUs 882C-H (for the 2015 and 2016 seasons) in which the catch limit for SSRU 882H was 200 tonnes, the fishing in SSRUs 882C-G was restricted to four research blocks (Figure 1) and the combined catch limit for the research blocks was 419 tonnes with no more than 200 tonnes to be taken from any one of the research blocks.
-Toothfish were to be tagged at the rate of 3 fish per tonne in SSRUs 882C-G and 1 fish per tonne in SSRU 882H.
-Recognising the different sizes of fish in the two areas, the tag-overlap statistic was to be calculated separately for each of SSRU 882H and SSRUs 882C-G (SC-CAMLR-XXXIII, paragraph 3.173).
-In 2016, this research plan was extended for 2017, with an increased tagging requirement of 3 fish per tonne in SSRU 882H as well as in SSRUs 882C-G. - 8.
-In 2014, a plan for research to be conducted in the northern region of SSRUs 882A-B was agreed and included in CM 41-10, Annex 41-10/B. Because this research was conducted in the part of Subarea 88.2 that is included in the 'Ross Sea region' stock assessment, the 200 tonnes research catch allocation was set aside from the catch limit established in CM 41-09. - 9.
-In 2017, 9 vessels (from six Members) fished in SSRUs 882C-H. For 2018, eight Members with a total of 22 vessels have notified their intention to participate in the exploratory fishery for D. mawsoni in Subarea 88.2.
-The catch limit was set at the same level for the 2017 season (200 tonnes in SSRU 882H, and 419 tonnes in SSRUs 882C-G). - 10.
-The timing and duration of fishing activities in Subarea 88.2 have been highly variable over time.
-Vessels tend to begin fishing in SSRU 882H, where most of the fishing has occurred, before moving south to SSRUs 882C-G. The fishing season in Subarea 88.2 tends to peak and close a little later than in Subarea 88.1, reflecting the movement of vessels from Subarea 88.1 to Subarea 88.2 after the end of the Subarea 88.1 fishery.
+Because the abundance index for the stock assessment was not incorporating tag recaptures from the southern area, the Scientific Committee requested the Working Group on Statistics, Assessments and Modelling (WG-SAM) consider how an assessment of stock abundance could be developed for SSRUs 882C-G. The Scientific Committee was unable to provide consensus on advice for the catch limits in this subarea.

+5. The catch limit in 2014 for SSRUs 882C-H was set at 390 tonnes and was split into 266 tonnes in SSRU 882H and 124 tonnes in SSRUs 882C-G (CCAMLR-XXXII, paragraphs 5.38 to 5.44).

+6. In 2014, the Scientific Committee agreed to a two-year research plan in SSRUs 882C-H (for the 2015 and 2016 seasons) in which the catch limit for SSRU 882H was 200 tonnes, the fishing elsewhere was restricted to four research blocks (see Figure 1) and the combined catch limit for the research blocks was 419 tonnes with no more than 200 tonnes to be taken from any one of the research blocks.
+This experiment was continued for the 2017 and 2018 seasons.

+7. Initially, toothfish were to be tagged at the rate of 3 fish per tonne in the research blocks and 1 fish per tonne in SSRU 882H.
+Recognising the different sizes of fish in the two areas, the tag-overlap statistic was to be calculated separately for each of SSRU 882H and the research blocks (SC-CAMLR-XXXIII, paragraph 3.173).
+In 2016, the tagging requirement was revised to be 3 fish per tonne in all areas.

+8. In 2018, 11 vessels (from seven Members) fished in Subarea 88.2.
+For 2019, eight Members with a total of 22 vessels have notified their intention to participate in the exploratory fishery for D. mawsoni in Subarea 88.2.

+9. In 2018 mark-recapture data were used to calculate biomass estimates for SSRU 882H and research block 882\2, while biomass estimates for 882\1, 882\3, and 882\4 were based on catch-per-unit-effort (CPUE) by seabed area analogy and trend analysis rules.
+This resulted in catch limits of 200 tonnes in SSRU 882H, 240 tonnes in research blocks 882\1 and 882\2 and 160 tonnes in research blocks 882\3 and 882\4.

+10. The timing and duration of fishing activities in Subarea 88.2 have been highly variable over time.
+Vessels tend to begin fishing in SSRU 882H, where most of the fishing has occurred, before moving south to fish in the research blocks.
+The fishing season in Subarea 88.2 tends to peak and close a little later than in Subarea 88.1, reflecting the movement of vessels from Subarea 88.1 to Subarea 88.2 after the end of the Subarea 88.1 fishery.